-RBCEL's risk appetite is defined as the amount and type of risk that the Firm is able and willing to accept in the pursuit of its business objectives.
+RBCEL's risk appetite is defined as the amount and type of risk that the Company is able and willing to accept in the pursuit of its business objectives.

-The overall objective of the RBCEL Risk Appetite Framework is to protect RBCEL from unacceptable levels of risk while supporting and enabling the firm's overall business strategy and goals.
-The Framework is defined in the context of the RBC Enterprise Risk Appetite Framework and has been customised to cater to local requirements.
+Risk appetite is managed in accordance with the RBCEL Risk Appetite Framework.
+The purpose of these documents is to protect RBCEL from unacceptable levels of risk while supporting and enabling the firm's overall business strategy and goals.
+The RBC UK Addendum to the ERAF is defined in the context of the ERAF and has been customised to cater to local requirements.
 It provides details on RBCEL risk appetite principles and is reviewed and approved at least annually by the Board.

-A comprehensive monthly risk appetite scorecard is disseminated to the Senior Risk Management leadership team which shows the monthly trend against the Board approved risk appetite.
+A comprehensive monthly risk appetite scorecard is disseminated to senior management which shows the monthly trend against the Board approved risk appetite.
+The scorecard is also submitted to key stakeholders across the Bank as well as the regulators.